What is exposure bracketing?

 Why use automatic exposure bracketing?

-Doing it manually takes time, but if you use automatic exposure bracketing (AEB) it happens instantly with each push of the shutter.
+Bracketing exposure manually takes time, but if you use automatic exposure bracketing (AEB) it happens instantly with each push of the shutter.

 Can you use exposure bracketing in manual mode?

-Yes.
-There are two ways to use exposure bracketing in manual mode:
+Yes, you have two ways to use exposure bracketing in manual mode:

 Camera settings: Shutter speed 1/250, ISO 200, f11 (above image) and f16 (below image)